skip to main content

 Parents love ring slings for their simplicity and adjustability.
 They usually work best with babies, but can accommodate toddlers too.
 Generally, “wider, longer slings are ideal for taller or plus-size caregivers or for carrying toddlers, whereas shorter or narrower slings might be more comfortable for shorter and petite caregivers, or those with very young infants,” says Stare.

 A ring sling is one of many carrier options, including baby wraps, babywearing shirts and soft structured carriers.
-If you’re looking for something that provides the closeness of a wrap without actually having to do the wrapping, a ring sling is a great choice.
+If you’re looking for something that provides the closeness of a wrap without actually having to do all of the wrapping, a ring sling is a great choice.

 Because they both use one huge swath of fabric, baby wraps and ring slings are similar, but there are a few key differences.